Karthik-B-06/Karthik-B-06/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React Native Design System.
+- 🔭 I’m currently working on a Design System with React Native.
 - 🌱 I’m currently learning Tailwind, NextJS.
+- 💬 Ask me about React and React Native.

 <!--